msilvprog7/js-game-engine/README.md

 Authors: Michael Snider, Kyle Bibler, John Reagan

+## Alpha Instructions

+Walk around with arrow keys, launch animals with space bar, and use the number keys 1-4 to switch animals.
+We have two levels, several enemies, different animal types, and a level editor (editor.html).
+If you need to get through a rock wall, try blowing it up with a turtle.
+Thanks for playing!

 ## Lab 9

 We have a level editor, more animals, and rock walls that can be blown up by turtles.
 Number keys 1-4 for animals.